 Today, I am going to show you how to line an envelope so you can send letters to your friends and family in your own style.

-When you go to your mailbox, not your in-box, the mailbox outside your house or apartment, do you open the handwritten or personal envelopes first because you can’t wait to see who has written and why?
+When you go to your mailbox, not your in-box, the mailbox outside your house or apartment, do you open pretty handwritten or personal envelopes first because you can’t wait to see who has written and why?
 Or do you hold those letters aside to enjoy after you are done sorting your bills and recycling the junk mail?

 Whatever your approach, you no doubt recognize the importance of a letter that comes in a beautiful envelope with personal handwriting and a decoration or two.
 In our social media age, when even birthday greetings are sent by e-mail, the personal letter is truly a gift to savor and enjoy.

 I had such a good time reading them, that I made photocopies of all of them and sent them to my friends to read their own letters that they wrote a long time ago.
 They could not only reminisce, but they could see how far they have come, did they reach their dreams?
 Were they still the same person with the same values and ambitions?

 Reading all the letters made me think how I used to love getting letters, it was the only way my friends and I could connect, no e-mail, and phone calls were too expensive, so letters were how we not only expressed our thoughts but our style in the stationery we chose.

 Letters also changed my life.
 If it wasn’t for the art of letter writing, I wouldn’t have met my husband Ed.
 You can read about our story here.

 I collect stationery, I even have some since I was a kid that I used to use to write to my pen pal.
 My collection has accumulated over the years because I can’t pass up a stationery store without at least coming out with a box of adorable note cards that a salesperson placed in a cute little shopping bag with colorful tissue paper sticking out of the top.
 I love those little bags, they make buying something, no matter how small, feel so stylish.